zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/ml-oac/ml-oac.md

 In this lab you will use Oracle Analytics Cloud to build a ML model that assess Credit Risk.
 In this particular case, this task was performed by an employee before.
 Our aim is to automates the credit assessment using a ML model.

-Estimated lab time: 50 minutes (video 10 minutes, exercise +/- 40 minutes)
+Estimated lab time: 80 minutes (video 10 minutes, provisioning 30 minutes, exercise 40 minutes)

 This video will cover the theory behind Neural Networks.
 [](youtube:ywstbYbIlPg)